georchestra/docker/README.md

 To upload data into the GeoServer data volume (`geoserver_geodata`), use rsync:
 ```
-rsync -arv -e 'ssh -p 2222' /path/to/geodata/ geoserver@georchestra.mydomain.org:/mnt/geoserver_geodata/
+rsync -arv -e 'ssh -p 2222' /path/to/geodata/ geoserver@georchestra-127-0-1-1.traefik.me:/mnt/geoserver_geodata/
 ```
 (password is: `geoserver`)

 Files uploaded into this volume will also be available to the geoserver instance in `/mnt/geoserver_geodata/`.

 Emails sent by the SDI (eg when users request a new password) will not be relayed on the internet but trapped by a local SMTP service.
-These emails can be read on https://georchestra.mydomain.org/webmail/ (with login `smtp` and password `smtp`).
+These emails can be read on https://georchestra-127-0-1-1.traefik.me/webmail/ (with login `smtp` and password `smtp`).

 Stop geOrchestra with
 ```
 docker-compose down
 ```

-## SSL/TLS

-This repo comes with a self signed cert which is _not_ valid.
-To test with a valid cert you can install [mkcert](https://github.com/FiloSottile/mkcert) on your host and do the following:

-* `mkcert -install`. *Only do this once !* It'll install a fake root cert in system store (and some others see mkcert doc)
-* run `make cert`
-* `docker-compose restart georchestra.mydomain.org` if the proxy has already been started.
+## About the domain name

+The current FQDN `georchestra-127-0-1-1.traefik.me` resolves to 127.0.1.1, thanks to [traefik.me](https://traefik.me/) which provides wildcard DNS for any IP address.

+To change it:
+ * Rename the traefik service in the `docker-compose.override.yml` file to match the new domain
+ * Modify the three `traefik.frontend.rule` in the `docker-compose.override.yml` file
+ * Change the domain in the `resources/traefik.toml` file
+ * Update the datadir in the config folder (hint: grep for `georchestra-127-0-1-1.traefik.me`)
+ * Put a valid SSL certificate in the `resources/ssl` folder and declare it in the `resources/traefik.toml` file

 ## Geofence

 If you want to run the Geofence enabled GeoServer, make sure the correct docker image is being used in `docker-compose.yml`:

 ```
-image: georchestra/geoserver:20.0.x-geofence
+image: georchestra/geoserver:20.1.x-geofence
 ```
-(replace `20.0.x-geofence` by the appropriate version - use `latest-geofence` on master).
+(replace `20.1.x-geofence` by the appropriate version - use `latest-geofence` on master).

 And change the `JAVA_OPTIONS` in the geoserver `environment` properties to indicate where the Geofence databaser configuration .properties file is: